SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/Review_the_Wiki.md

 Now let's begin the great work of Wiki migration.
-With the work of us, Seeeed will have a much better document system in about 3 month.
+With the work of us, Seeed will have a much better document system in about 3 month.
 # What content need to be reviewed?
-As the purpose of WiKi migration is to provide a more proffessional document system for our customers, and the old WiKi indeed has many content that is either wrong or improper, before migration, it is very essential to have a review on below content:
+As the purpose of WiKi migration is to provide a more professional document system for our customers, and the old WiKi indeed has many content that is either wrong or improper, before migration, it is very essential to have a review on below content:

 - Picture
 - Hyperlink